It’s been a busy holiday weekend over here.

 And, we certainly didn’t party like it was 1776.

-Instead, we got a heck of a lot done off of our summer project checklist.
+Instead, we got a heck of a lot done off of our DIY summer projects checklist.

 Finishing the Bookshelf

-First, we wrapped up the window seat bookshelf project, which was my favorite summer project.
+First, we wrapped up the window seat bookshelf project, which was my favorite of our DIY summer projects, so far. 🙂

 This was a long project, being that a lot of the work needed to be done in the room next to where our little one sleeps.